ibm-cloud-docs/storage-scale/config-ldap-ces.md

 If you do not have an existing LDAP server, the deployment process created one for you and connected it to {{site.data.keyword.scale_full_notm}} cluster during deployment.
 Create a LDAP user for your {{site.data.keyword.scale_full_notm}} cluster.
 Use it to run Storage Scale commands and submit the jobs with existing authentication credentials, reducing the need to remember multiple login credentials.

-If you have an existing LDAP server with the LDAP information provided during the {{site.data.keyword.scale_full_notm}} cluster deployment, then you need not create a new LDAP user.
+If you have an existing LDAP server with the LDAP information that is provided during the {{site.data.keyword.scale_full_notm}} cluster deployment, then you need not create a new LDAP user.
 {: shortdesc}

 ### Before you begin